divyanshu1302/fylebankextension/README.md

     `"status":"success"`
     `}`

-PRODUCTION - https://fylebankmanager.herokuapp.com/ deplyed on heroku and filter format is ame as above
+PRODUCTION - https://fylebankmanager.herokuapp.com/ deplyed on heroku and filter format is same as above